greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.4.3 Raiders

 The Raider (RR) is the most advanced ship in the arsenal, outfitted with cloaking technology.
-They are expensive but have the firepower of a Heavy Cruiser (CA).
+They are expensive to R&D and commission, but are a significant factor on the first round of space combat against enemy fleets.

-Fleets containing Raiders are fully cloaked and only opposing Scouts and Starbases are able to detect them.

 Crippled Raiders lose their cloaking ability until repaired.